Zerelda James: First marriage

 Shortly after the birth of his daughter, Susan, Robert James moved to California to preach to the gold miners, where he contracted either pneumonia, cholera or typhoid and died on (according to tradition) August 18, 1850.
 His grave has never been officially identified, and no marker exists for him today.
-There is a much-disputed story that in later years, Jesse went looking for his father's grave.
+There is a much-disputed story that, in later years, Jesse went looking for his father's grave.

 Second marriage

+Benjamin A. Simms was a wealthy neighbour farmer who was born around 1800 in Virginia, lived in Clinton County, Missouri and left an state there.
+He was the brother of John H. Simms, who served in the War of 1812.
+He was drafted around July 1814 to serve the same war in the Regiment of Virginia Militia, and served through December as a private.

-Benjamin Simms (born circa 1830 – d.
-January 2, 1854) was a wealthy farmer who married the widowed Zerelda James on September 30, 1852.
-The marriage proved unhappy, primarily because Simms disliked Frank James and Jesse James, to whom he was reportedly cruel.
-Zerelda left Simms, who died on January 2, 1854, when his horse threw him.
+On 11 December 1823 he married Mary Ann George in Woodford County, Kentucky, before moving to Missouri.
+Mary died and he married the widowed Zerelda James on September 25, 1852.
+The marriage proved unhappy, primarily because Simms disliked Frank James and Jesse James, to whom he was reportedly cruel and abusive.
+"The chief trouble arose from the fact that her three little children, Frank Jesse, and Susie, whom she had always humored and indulged, gave their old step-father no end of annoyance".
+Benjamin demanded the children sent away, Zerelda refused and left Simms because "he was mean to her sons".
+He was killed accidentally in Clay County on January 2, 1854, when his horse threw him.

 Third marriage

-Zerelda got married a third time to Dr. Reuben Samuel (b.
+Zerelda was married a third time to Dr. Reuben Samuel (b.
 January 1829 – d.
 March 1, 1908), on September 25, 1855.
 Samuel has been described as "a quiet, passive man...standing in the shadow of his outspoken, forceful wife".
 Dr. Reuben Samuel and Zerelda Samuel had four children: